NaipanAbdinegara-git/NaipanAbdinegara-git/README.md

 ---

 ## 👨‍💻 About Me
-Yo, I'm **Naipan**.
+Hello, I'm **Naipan**.
 Just a 15-year-old student from Indonesia who spends way too much time in the terminal.
 I'm on a mission to master Data Science and AI to change the game.
 I believe consistency is the only cheat code that actually works.

 * 📍 **Based in:** Palembang, Indonesia.
 * 💻 **Tech Stack:** Focus on Python (for data), JS (for web), and exploring C++ soon.